decentration/relay-chain/README.md

 ![alt text](https://github.com/Kabocha-Network/polkadot/blob/master/images/pop-art.jpg?raw=true?raw=true)

 This branch contains Pop-Art, a custom Rococo relay staging network.
-It is intended for projects in the Substrate ecosytem (and Edgeware/Kabocha community), so that people can test their parachain integrations, and get experiecne as a validator in a shared network.
+It is intended for projects in the Substrate ecosytem, so that people can test their parachain integrations, and get experiecne as a validator in a shared network.

 # Launch a Validator